 - For persons who previously completed a second vaccine series but failed to respond, two doses of HBIG are preferred.

-- Non-responders to vaccination who prove to be HBsAg-positive should be counseled regarding how to prevent HBV transmission to others and regarding the need for medical evaluation.
+Hepatitis B vaccine “non-responders" to vaccination who test positive for hepatitis B infection should be counseled regarding how to prevent transmitting the hepatitis B virus to others and the need for regular medical care and monitoring for their chronic infection.